-Within the Embryos Bill, there are criteria to guarantee the free consent of the donor.
-In addition to that, the Guideline states furthermore absolute contra-indications, like for oocyte-donors who are older than 40 years, for oocyte-donors who have an higher risk on complications is case of oocyte-stimulation- or punction and for donors with sexually transmitted diseases who cannot be cured.
-In addition to, there are relative contra-indications for instance for oocyte-donors who have no children themselves and are under the age of 30 or for donors with a severe genetic disease within their family.
+Within the Embryos Act, there are criteria to guarantee the free consent of the donor.
+In addition to that, the professional Guideline states that oocyte donation is contraindicated for

+- women who are older than 40 years, - women who have a higher risk on complications is case of oocyte-stimulation- or punction; - women with sexually transmitted diseases who cannot be cured - women with a genetic disease within their family.